my-language-skills/simple-metadata/doc/doc-conf-post.md

 | A31 | WP-Core | articleBody    | The actual body of the Post.                                                    |
 | A32 | WP-Core | articleSection | Articles may belong to one or more 'categories' such as Sports, Lifestyle, etc. |
 | A33 | WP-Core | wordCount      | The number of words in the text of the Post.                                    |

+Article is a parent type with several child types:

 #### AdvertiserContentArticle